Do you have an old restraining order that you want to have removed? Here’s how to do it, even if your restraining order is permanent.

 After the TRO is delivered, the protected party and the restrained person will be required to attend a hearing to make the restraining order permanent.
 This will be a chance for the restrained to make his or her case as to why the order should not be made permanent.
 The judge will hear the case, then make a decision.

 Once a restraining order is granted, the restrained person is not permitted to contact the protected person (or persons) in any way, shape, or form.
 This includes sending flowers or gifts and usually requires the restrained person to maintain a specific distance from the protected person.

 Consequences for restraining order violations are different in each state but typically result in a hefty fine and jail time.

-How to Remove a Restraining Order?
+How to Remove a Restraining Order

-The restrained person can also petition to remove a permanent restraining order; however, this process is extremely difficult and there are strict requirements that must be met in order for this to happen.
+The restrained person can also petition to remove a permanent restraining order; however, this process is extremely difficult and there are strict requirements that must be met for this to happen.
 These requirements may vary from state to state, but typically include:

 - Time – A certain amount of time must have passed since the restraining order was issued.

 - Criminal record – The restrained person must not have been convicted of any misdemeanors or felonies relating to the petitioner since the restraining order was implemented.
 The restrained person also must complete a criminal background check.